jembi/openhim-mediator-engine-java/README.md

 The connectors are loaded on the path: "/user/**{mediator-name}**/**{connector-name}**" during mediator initialization.
 All the connectors will automatically add an orchestration item to the final mediator response (except for the `udp-fire-forget-connector`).

 ## `http-connector`
 Provides connection to HTTP services.
 Accepts `MediatorHTTPRequest` messages and will respond with `MediatorHTTPResponse`.
+Also accepts `SetupHTTPSCertificate` for SSL configuration; although note that this is not required to be sent in order to use https.

 ## `core-api-connector`
 An adaptor to the http-connector that adds the authentication headers as required by the OpenHIM Core API.
 Accepts `MediatorHTTPRequest` messages and will respond with `MediatorHTTPResponse`.
 It will use the auth details provided in the mediator config supplied to the mediator server.
 It also supports the `RegisterMediatorWithCore` message, although this is automatically called by the engine.